Home

 The intrinsic muscles

-The intrinsic foot muscles originate and end in the foot itself and are divided into two groups.
+The intrinsic foot muscles originate and end in the foot itself and are divided into 2 groups.
 The dorsal muscles are on the top and the plantar muscles are on the bottom of your foot.

-The abductor hallucis and adductor digiti minimi are part of the superficial layer of the intrinsic muscles of the foot.
+Superficial plantar layer: The abductor hallucis and adductor digiti minimi are part of the superficial layer of the intrinsic muscles of the foot.

 The plantar muscles consist of 4 layers.
 They make up the majority of the intrinsic foot muscles and play a greater role than the dorsal muscles in foot function.

-The lumbrical and flexor digitorum brevis muscles form the deep intrinsic muscles of the foot.
+Deep plantar layer: The lumbrical and flexor digitorum brevis muscles form the deep intrinsic muscles of the foot.

 Strengthening your intrinsic foot muscles: Why it matters in plantar fasciitis